TITLE 77: PUBLIC HEALTH

 2) When elevated levels of IRT are detected, testing by genetic mutation analysis shall be performed in order to decrease false positive results.
 Because there are over 1,000 mutations in the CF transmembrane conductance regulator (CFTR) gene, testing will yield only 90 to 95 percent sensitivity.

-3) When IRT levels and/or mutation analysis are found to be abnormal, thus indicating the possibility of CF, the Department shall recommend referral of the infant to a designated consultant for appropriate definitive testing and diagnostic studies.
+3) When IRT levels and/or mutation analysis are found to be abnormal, thus indicating the possibility of CF, the Department will recommend referral of the infant to a designated medical specialist for appropriate definitive testing and diagnostic studies.